neelo4/Signal-stack-journal/README.md

 npm run preview # optional: run a local preview server
 ```

+## Analytics & SEO

+- Web traffic is captured with [Vercel Analytics](https://vercel.com/docs/analytics) via the `<Analytics />` component in `src/main.tsx`.
+- For Google Analytics 4, create a Measurement ID and add it to an environment variable:
+  - Local development: create `.env.local` with `VITE_GA_MEASUREMENT_ID=G-XXXXXXXXXX`.
+  - In Vercel: Project → Settings → Environment Variables → add the same key/value in the Production environment and redeploy.
+- Meta tags for search engines and social sharing live in `index.html`.
+Update the description, keywords, or social image (`public/social-card.jpg`) whenever your brand messaging evolves.

 ## Deploying to Vercel

 1. Push this repo to GitHub or GitLab.